panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 });
 ```

-Usually the best way to avoid the infinite loop is to properly manage the hook dependencies: have the control on when exactly the side-effect should run:
+An efficient way to avoid the infinite loop is to properly manage the hook dependencies &mdash; control when exactly the side-effect should run.

 ```javascript
 useEffect(() => {